jbcodeforce/aws-remote-svc-acccess-from-k8s/README.md

 	}

 ```

-* command to encrypt the docker config file.
+* The command to encrypt the docker config file:

 ```sh
 cat ~/.docker/config.json| base64
 ```

-Here is the secret:
+Here is the secret with the generated string as `.data.dockerconfigjson`:

 ```yaml
 apiVersion: v1